Key Lime Cooler Cookies

 - Bake at 350 degrees for 15-20 minutes, or until lightly golden brown.
 Check for doneness after 15 minutes, as oven temperatures do vary.

 - Place the baking sheet on a wire rack.
-While the cookies are still warm, roll them in the remaining 2 cups of powdered sugar, and place back on the baking sheet to cool completely.
-Sift the remaining powdered sugar over the tops of the cookies.
-Store in an airtight container for up to 2 weeks.
+While the cookies are still warm, roll them in the remaining 2 cups of powdered sugar until well coated, and place back on the baking sheet to cool completely.
+It's a good idea to sift any remaining powdered sugar over the tops of the cookies for storing.
+Enjoy!

 Notes

 - Make sure your key limes are room temperature so that you get the maximum juice out of them!
 One 1 lb. bag of key limes normally yields 3/4 cup of juice.
-Freeze the rest!
-Prep time includes zesting and juicing the limes.
+Freeze the rest for key lime pie.

-- These cookies actually get better as they sit.
-This makes them a great cookie to ship to relatives!
-Store in an air tight container for up to 2 weeks.
+- Store in an air tight container for up to 2 weeks.

 Nutrition